e-mny/astro_portfolio_2025/README.md

 ### Optional Features

+- [ ] Image Gallery with Lightbox Effect
+- [ ] Footer to always stay at the bottom for all pages.
+- [ ] Search Feature
 - [ ] Toggling Dark Mode
+- [ ] In 'about' page, snap sections to scrolls
+- [ ] Contact Form with reCAPTCHA to Prevent Spam
+- [ ] Testimonials or Reviews Section
+- [ ] Replace Hero Image with Sims Avatar
 - [ ] Custom Domain Name Setup
 - [ ] Google Analytics for Traffic Monitoring
-- [ ] Testimonials or Reviews Section
-- [ ] Search Feature
-- [ ] Image Gallery with Lightbox Effect
-- [ ] Motion-based Effects (Parallax Scrolling)
-- [ ] Contact Form with reCAPTCHA to Prevent Spam
-- [ ] Interactive Timeline or Work History Section
-- [ ] Footer to always stay at the bottom for all pages.

 ### Blog-related Stuff (if it is implemented)